Anastasia-Labs/plutarch-merkle-tree/test/README.md

 -**Pass - Validation of member 3**: Aims to validate member 3's inclusion in the Merkle Tree, confirming its correct positioning and validation.
 -**Fail - Validation of member 4**: Intentionally designed to fail, this test evaluates the Merkle Tree's validation mechanism by attempting to validate an incorrect or non-existent member 4.

+#### Properties based

+-**Valid Member Verification**: Validates that members known to be in the Merkle Tree are correctly verified, with their membership confirmed through generated proofs.
+-**Invalid Member Rejection**: Ensures that arbitrary strings not part of the Merkle Tree are appropriately rejected, even when using valid proofs for other members.

 ## Running the Tests

 To execute the Merkle Tree unit tests for the Plutarch project, you should follow the standard testing procedures outlined in the project documentation.
 Typically, this involves executing a command such as: